acislab/www.globalcentra.org/centra8/registration.md

 Registration for CENTRA 8 will open soon.

-- There is no fee for attending.
+- There is no fee to attend; however, seats are limited.
+We encourage you to register soon to secure your spot.
 - You may register someone else from your institution to attend.
 - Attendees are responsible for their own travel arrangements and asociated expenses during their travel.
 - VISA letters and invitation letters will be available through the registration process.